qlik-oss/core-assisted-prescription/README.md

 Further information on development aspects of the application can be found in:

-- [Developing](./docs/developing.md) - Information on the development environment.
+- [Developing](./docs/developing.md) - Developing and running the application on a developer machine.
 - [Testing](./docs/testing.md) - Information on how the application is tested and how to run tests.
+- [Secrets](./docs/secrets.md) - Docker secrets and options for secret management in the application.
 - [Deploying](./docs/deploying-swarm.md) - Information on deploying the application to Docker Swarm clusters, including AWS.
 - [Performance benchmarking](./docs/performance.md) - Information on how to do performance benchmarking on a deployment